cyberomin/RouteSMS-PHP/README.md

 6: Unicode Flash
 7: Flash Message (ISO-8859-1 Character encoding)

-$dlr: Indicates whether the client wants delivery report for this message Range of values for "dlr":-
+*$dlr:* Indicates whether the client wants delivery report for this message Range of values for "dlr":-
 0: No Delivery report required
 1: Delivery report required

-sender: The source address that should appear in the message Max Length of 18 if Only Numeric
+*$sender:* The source address that should appear in the message Max Length of 18 if Only Numeric
 Max Length of 11 if Alpha numeric
 If you wish plus ('+') should be prefixed to the sender address when the message is displayed